Published: 13:50, April 22, 2026 | Updated: 10:44, April 23, 2026

 Stanley Chiang Chi-wai, chairman of the Hong Kong Land Transport Council, said large corporate buyers can secure discounts of up to 70 percent on diesel.

-Zhou suggested that regulators conduct targeted interviews and apply public pressure to encourage oil companies to reduce anti-competitive practices.
+Zhou suggested that regulators conduct targeted interviews and apply public pressure to encourage oil companies to consider their reputation and compliance, prompting them to voluntarily reduce anti-competitive practices.

 READ MORE: Fuel woes a wake-up call to Hong Kong SAR on energy security